Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 ## NEW (Under testing)

-# [Method A] - EASY - way to connect to MODERN OpenBCI GUI Fork: Install forked version of program here:
+# [Method A] - EASY - way to connect to MODERN OpenBCI GUI Fork:

+Install forked version of program here: and
-# You must have the LSL test script running with python before you turn on the gui: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**
+You must have the LSL test script running with python before you turn on the gui: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**

 or